 Furthermore, there is no additional cost to make them or host Crunch dashboards, and you can share them with as many clients as you like.

 This article provides the basic steps on how to create dashboards as well as answering some key questions about dashboards.
-It is recommended you watch the short video below first to see dashboard creation in action.

 How to access the dashboard